There are several interesting facts that everyone should know about gorillas. While some are just unique information, they are still worth learning!

 Each of these gorilla species has two subspecies.
 Therefore, there are four subspecies.
 The Western gorilla has the western lowland gorilla and the Cross River gorilla subspecies.
 The Eastern Gorilla has the mountain gorilla and the eastern lowland gorilla subspecies.

 Contrasting the common concept we have of them, they are not aggressive and have a peaceful and timid personality, but they can become very aggressive if they feel someone in the group is jeopardized.
+Of all the subspecies of gorillas, the Cross River gorillas are the smallest and shyest.
+This subspecies usually avoids human gatherings and were not caught on camera until 2009.

 The life expectancy of gorillas is between 35 and 40 years in the wild.
 In captivity, they can reach or exceed 50 years.
+The reason for the difference in the life expectancy of gorillas in the wild and those in captivity is their diet.
+While in the wild, gorillas have better access to a diet that best works with their body which includes plants with rich fiber content.

 Blackbacks is the name given to the young males of a group that still do not have the silvery hair patch on their backs.

-An adult male gorilla consumes approximately 18 to 20 kilos of food every day, which represents the 10 percent of its weight.
+An adult male gorilla consumes approximately 18 to 20 kilos of food every day, which represents 10 percent of its weight.

 Gorillas build nests on trees to sleep at night, but unlike other primates, they can also develop them on the ground and lie there.
-Each gorilla has his own nest, although as expected, the young sleep with their mothers.
+Each gorilla has its own nest, although as expected, the young sleep with their mothers.

 The western gorilla fur often shows brown or reddish tones.